 Per the plan, the maximum payout for the ROCE RSUs is 2.0x target LTI.
-ROCE is determined by dividing Adjusted EBIT by Adjusted Capital Employed.
+ROCE is determined by dividing Adjusted EBIT by Adjusted Capital Employed1.
 The resulting Adjusted Capital Employed for each fiscal year will be averaged using the balance at the end of each of the four quarters to better reflect capital employed through a year rather than at a single point in time.

-The hurdles for ROCE RSUs granted in fiscal year 2024 (for performance in fiscal years 2024 to 2026 remained the same as fiscal year 2023 as shown in the table below:
+The hurdles for ROCE RSUs granted in fiscal year 2025 (for performance in fiscal years 2025 to 2027 were increased from the hurdles used for the ROCE RSUs granted in fiscal year 2024, as shown in the table below: